Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 Julian didn’t complain.
 He just staggered forward a step and grinned.

-"Good thing I skipped legs today, then…"
+"Good thing I skipped legs today, then..."

 Adam looked as if his best friend had just confessed to the gravest of sins.
 Marty couldn’t help herself: her hand flew to her mouth to cover a laugh.
 First one of *those* she’d had in several weeks...

 "Relax," Julian smiled.
 "My heavy session is in an hour.
 I’m getting legs in either ‘cuz you can’t get your fat ass up the stairs, or you can and I gotta make up."

 "Well fuck you too," Adam chuckled, then looked at the stairs.
-"Well... easy way would be to just jump to each landing…"
+"Well... easy way would be to just jump to each landing..."

-"Yes…" she noted.
+"Yes..." she noted.
 He’d made a lot of progress on *big* explosive athletic things.
 It was *control* that was bedeviling him.
 "But *no.* Nofl says your brain needs the practice of doing things the normal way.
-You aren’t wimping out, I hope…"
+You aren’t wimping out, I hope..."

 "No." Of course not, but maybe a little poke was in order.
 In any case he sighed, shuffled over to the stairs... and started putting one foot in front of the other.

 He made it to the top, and only wobbled once.
 Julian was behind him the entire way, ready to catch, or offer a stabilizing hand on Adam’s broad back.
-It was honestly heartwarming to watch, with the comparatively smaller man offering encouragement and taunts one after the other…
+It was honestly heartwarming to watch, with the comparatively smaller man offering encouragement and taunts one after the other...

 "Try and stay standing too," she reminded him.
 "It’s just like training, but for your nervous system."

-"Yeah, yeah…" Adam grimaced as the distraction of talking made him pull a bit too hard on the handrail, which flattened under his grip.
+"Yeah, yeah..."
+Adam grimaced as the distraction of talking made him pull a bit too hard on the handrail, which flattened under his grip.

 "See, that’s why I don’t practice body throws with you," Julian quipped.

 Adam stopped, sighed heavily, refocused, and kept moving.
 He’d come a long way already.
 At first, he’d barely had more coordination than a four-month-old baby.
 Just getting his limbs to go in the direction he wanted them to had been the work of a solid week of careful physiotherapy and some pretty amazing pharmacy.
-Now, he was…
+Now, he was...

 The best analogy she could come up with was an easily-tired drunk who was far, *far* too strong for his own good.
 Worse, he had to push himself, but not push himself *too* hard, or the spectre of a seizure might show itself again.
 They wanted him *healed,* not crippled.